Mondial & Cititravel Congresos

 The motorway and road network will take you anywhere in the city.
 It is worth bearing in mind that the traffic can be heavy at the main entry points of the city during rush hours.

 Barcelona is located 150 km from La Jonquera, the French border.
 The French motorway network connects to the AP-7, N-II and C-32 Barcelona motorways.
-You can enter the city via the ring roads or the Avinguda Meridiana which leads to the centre.
+You can enter the city via the ring roads or the Avinguda Meridiana which leads to the center.
 From the south, if you're entering from the rest of Spain, join the AP-2 motorway and enter the city via the Avinguda Diagonal.

 _ By bus